bonitasoft/bonita-application-packager/README.md

 -docker
-    Choose to build a docker image containing your application, use -tag to specify the name of your built image By default, it builds a 'Community' Docker image use -subscription to build a 'Subscription' Docker image (you must have the rights to download Bonita Subscription Docker base image from Bonita Artifact Repository) use -base-image-name to specify a Bonita docker base image different from the default, which is 'bonita' in Community edition
+    Choose to build a docker image containing your application, use -tag to specify the name of your built image use -bonita-base-image to specify a Bonita docker base image different from the default, which is 'bonita:latest' use -registry-username and -registry-password if you need to authenticate against the docker image registry to pull Bonita docker base image
-        'quay.io/bonitasoft/bonita-subscription' in Subscription edition
-    use -base-image-version to specify a Bonita docker base image version different from the default ('latest') use -registry-username and -registry-password if you need to authenticate against the docker image registry to pull Bonita docker base image
 -help
     Print complete usage of this tool